NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 Conclusion
 ----------
 After completing the above steps for each of the 3 important routines your application should show a speed-up over the unaccelerated version.
-You an verify this by removing the `-ta` flag from your compiler options.
+You can verify this by removing the `-ta` flag from your compiler options.

 Bonus